-When looking at the details of a profile that is in an Error state, you'll see a red Cancel button on the upper right hand side:
+When looking at the details of a profile that is in an Error state, you see a red CANCEL button on the upper right:

-Pressing the Cancel button will move the profile back into the Available state.
-From there it can be Ordered again and by this moved to the Released state from which it can be downloaded again.
+Clicking the CANCEL button changes the profile back into the Available state.
+From there it can be Ordered again and by this changed into the Released state, from which it can be downloaded again.

-I this does not help, please let us know to find a solution.
+If this does not work, please let us know in order to find a solution.

-Probably you not just got an error message on the mobile device but alto the Test Profile in in the Error state in the self-service Portal.
-Please check here for how to analyze/fix this.
+Probably you not only got an error message on the mobile device, but also the test profile is in the Error state in the self-service portal.
+Please checkhere for how to analyze/fix this.

-When you need more profiles you will go to the Profile Order section in the self service portal, select the template type you need and start to order another profile.
+When you need more profiles, go to the Profile Order tab in the self-service portal, select the template type you need, and start to order another profile.

 Depending on how many profiles you have already ordered before, there may not be any more profiles left in stock for ordering.

-In this case go to this support page and trigger to get more profiles into your stock.
-Please note: it may take few days to fulfill your request, so it is best to plan with a bit of lead time.
+In this case, go to this support pageand trigger to get more profiles into your stock.
+Please note: It may take a few days to fulfill your request, so it is best practice to plan with a bit of lead time.
 Having profiles in the stock does not generate any cost for you as long as you do not also download them.

-In case the device under test comes with such (or similar) limitations, test profiles cannot be used as these limitations have been hard-coded into the device by its manufacturer.
+In case the device under test comes with such (or similar) limitations, test profiles cannot be used as these limitations were hard-coded into the device by its manufacturer.

-Please try to get hold of a device which does not come with such limitations.
+Please try to get hold of a device that does not come with such limitations.

-We only provide one self service portal account for each customer.
-We recommend that you identify the best positioned person in your organization to manage this account and to act on behave all other colleagues.
+We only provide one self-service portal account for each customer.
+We recommend that you identify the best positioned person in your organization to manage this account and to act on behalf of all other colleagues.

-In the profile management section when you select a profile which is in the Released state or Error, a red Cancel button becomes highlighted and available:
+In the Profile Management section, when you select a profile that is in the Released or Error state, a red CANCEL button becomes available:

-With this button, you can move a personalized profile back from the Released state into the Available state.
+With this button, you can change the state of a personalized profile back from Released into Available.

-Please see below in more detail how to install the certificate which we send you as part of the on-boarding process to the service.
+Here you find a detailed description how to install the certificate that we send you as part of the onboarding process to the service.

-Save the certificate from the email on your computer, e.g. on the Desktop:
+Save the certificate from the email on your computer, for example, on the Desktop:

-The certificate file, which you clicked on to start the process, should be shown.
-Just click on Next:
+The certificate file you clicked to start the process should be shown.
+Click Next:

-The is no password set, so just leave the field blank and click on Next:
+There is no password set.
+Leave the field blank, and click Next:

-If you do not want to use a special configuration on your PC, let just Windows automatically select the certificate store.
-So just click Next:
+If you do not want to use a special configuration on your PC, let Windows automatically select the certificate store.
+Click Next:

 When you open the browser with the self-service portal URL, the browser shall ask you to select the certificate to use.
-You may need to re-start the browser.
-Depending on browser, this might be skipped and the same certificate you used last time is used.
+You may need to restart the browser.
+Depending on the browser, this might be skipped and the same certificate you used last time is used.